bhoward/focsipedia/docs/logic/sequential.md

 ---

 All of the circuits we have considered so far have been acyclic; this was an essential part of the definition of a combinational circuit.
-In general, if a circuit has a cycle, its output behavior might not be well-behaved&mdash;consider the simple example of a NOT gate whose output feeds back to its input, so that if the output went high, it would be forced low after one gate delay, then back high after another delay, _etc_.[^In fact, since a physical device can only be an approximation of a pure logic gate, it is more likely that the output would hover around some intermediate level, neither high nor low.]
+In general, if a circuit has a cycle, its output behavior might not be well-behaved&mdash;consider the simple example of a NOT gate whose output feeds back to its input, so that if the output went high, it would be forced low after one gate delay, then back high after another delay, _etc_.[^1]

+[^1]: In fact, since a physical device can only be an approximation of a pure logic gate, it is more likely that the output would hover around some intermediate level, neither high nor low.

 In this section, we will explore two ways of adding cycles to circuits in a controlled fashion.
 The first, operating on the level of just a few gates, will give us circuit components with memory.